A Mathematical Framework for Linear Response Theory for Nonautonomous Systems: Linear response

 \end{assumption}

-\begin{remark} Assumption~\ref{ass:mu_bound} is typically obtained from a uniform Lasota--Yorke inequality (in $\varepsilon$) combined with existence of pullback limits.
+\begin{remark} Assumption~\ref{ass:mu_bound} is typically obtained from a uniform Lasota-Yorke inequality in $\varepsilon$ (see Appendix \ref{appendixa} for examples on how to obtain this in the deterministic and random setting).
 In this section we take it as a standing hypothesis.
 We also remark that Assumption~\ref{ass:mu_bound}, combined with Assumption~\ref{ass:uniform_ELoM} imply that the pushforward of any measure in $B_s$ has bounded $B_s$ norm.

 \end{remark}